TouK/nussknacker/docs/Security.md

-#Security
+# Security

-Nussnkacker has pluggable security architecture.
+Nussnkacker has pluggable security architecture - by default we support two ways of authentication: BasicAuth and OAuth2.
 You can either use default authentication provider, based on Basic authentication and static user configuration or integrate with other authentication mechanisms such as corporate SSO.

-##Users and permissions
+## Users and permissions
 Each user has id and set of permissions for every process category.
 There are following permissions:
 * Read - user can view processes in category
 * Write - user can modify/add new processes in category